Intersex medical interventions: Chicago consensus statement

 In 2006, an invited group of clinicians met in Chicago and reviewed clinical evidence and protocols, and adopted a new term for intersex conditions: Disorders of sex development (DSD) in the journal article Consensus Statement on Intersex Disorders and their Management.
 The new term refers to "congenital conditions in which development of chromosomal, gonadal, or anatomical sex is atypical."
 The term has been controversial and not widely adopted outside clinical settings: the World Health Organization and many medical journals still refer to intersex traits or conditions.
 Academics like Georgiann Davis and Morgan Holmes, and clinical psychologists like Tiger Devore argue that the term DSD was designed to "reinstitutionalise" medical authority over intersex bodies.
 On surgical rationales and outcomes, the article stated that:

-Changing practices?
+Changing practices

 Data presented in recent years suggests that little has changed in practice.
 Creighton and others in the UK have found that there have been few audits of the implementation of the 2006 statement, clitoral surgeries on under-14s have increased since 2006, and "recent publications in the medical literature tend to focus on surgical techniques with no reports on patient experiences".

+In 2013, the Australian parliamentary became the first to investigate medical procedures and interventions performed on intersex individuals without their consent.
+The inquiry questions whether or not these interventions were done ethically and with the patient's approval and awareness.
+However, even though the Australian parliament became the first to perform these inquiries on the rights of intersex individuals, they have not been implemented.
+Non-voluntary or forced genital-normalizing surgeries are still performed with approval from the Family Court of Australia.
+Although Australia has legal inclusion policies that recognize binary and intersex bodies, the continuation of nonconsensual medical interventions and treatments suggests that practices have not changed much.